-Clients rely on GeoEngineers’ extensive geotechnical experience for retaining structures, foundation support systems, right-of-way improvements, seismic and pavement design, bike lanes and pedestrian walkways.
+Clients rely on GeoEngineers’ extensive geotechnical and structural design experience for retaining walls, foundation-support systems, right-of-way improvements, temporary structures, seismic and pavement design, stream crossings, bike lanes and pedestrian walkways.
 Add to this our experience with roadway drainage, groundwater evaluations, corridor reconnaissance and environmental analysis, and we have the tools and know-how to deliver results on the toughest transportation projects.

 Our experienced design-build team is ready to take on your transportation project.
 As the team responsible for all aspects of geotechnical characterization, analysis and design, we have a broad array of expertise with various infrastructure components.
 We often act as the geotechnical design manager or environmental compliance manager on design-build projects, and work integrally within the design-build team.
 Our experience in water resources, geologic reconnaissance and interpretation, and engineering design is also a valuable contribution for water passage and culvert design-builds.